goabstract/abstract-sdk/docs/authentication.md

 title: Authentication
 ---

 Authentication with the SDK is achieved by using an OAuth access token.
-You can [generate a personal access](https://app.goabstract.com/account/tokens) token for your own account on the Abstract website.
+During the beta period you will need to [fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSfJMH-mGdlcE4Rfi8-1UzrTBPsx3qCHhkwF9J-DJrdrw6flJQ/viewform) to get access to the API and we'll get back you.

   > API tokens should be treated like a password, as they provide access to all data that your user has access to.
 Do not commit them to version control.